DavidCramer/event-notifier/readme.txt

 Send notifications when WordPress hooks are fired.

 == Description ==
- Event Notifier is a diagnostic tool, aimed at providing email notifications when WordPress hooks / event occur.
-It was created out of the need to be notified when \"fail\" hooks are triggered, thereby informing us of the event.
+Event Notifier is a diagnostic tool, aimed at providing notifications when WordPress hooks / event occur.
+It was created out of the need to be notified when "fail" hooks are triggered, thereby informing us of the event.

+Currently it supports Email and Slack notifications.
+Hopefully I'll add more as I get time.

 Since certain hooks fire frequently, the amount of notifications can be significant.
 So, be sure to only setup events on the exact hook that is needed.
-Pro Tip!

 If you are a developer, implement your own hooks in your plugins so that you can fire off events for specific notifications.

 == Installation ==
 1. Activate the plugin